 I downloaded Michael Grunwald's The New New Deal

 earlier this week, but I haven't yet fired up the Kindle to start reading it.
-Greg Sargent, on the other hand,
+Greg Sargent, on the other hand, has found

 some tidbits already.
 One of which is confirmation of the Republican move to ensure exactly what the party's shadow leader, Rush Limbaugh, started saying

 he wanted back in January 2009—Obama's failure.
 Rush's foot-soldiers enlisted in the cause.